Photo by http://benvandenbroecke.be/ Copyright, ISAPP 2019.

 Prebiotics are substrates that are selectively utilized by host microorganisms conferring health benefits.
 Prebiotics have the potential to improve digestive function, support the body’s natural defences, improve mineral absorption, and help regulate satiety and energy balance.

-Which is better, probiotics or prebiotics?
+Which are better, probiotics or prebiotics?

 When buying probiotics, what strains should you be looking for?